Imoj-NGX/NextGenX-Projects/README.md

-# NextGenX-Projects
-Projects done by NextGenX.
-Let us elevate in the tech world!
+NextGenX Projects
+Welcome to NextGenX, where innovation meets passion.
+Our team of experienced professionals is dedicated to driving technological advancements and contributing to the open-source community.

+Private Projects
-All Projects are private.
-Please request if you want to work on a project with us or want more info on one of our project.
+Our projects are currently private, but we invite you to collaborate with us.
+If you're interested in working on a project or learning more about our initiatives, please don't hesitate to reach out.

-Want to join our team?
+Join Our Team
-  - Our team is comprised of 5 memebers and we would love to grow.
-Send your resume to info@nextgenx.io to get started.
+We're a dynamic team of 5 members and are eager to expand.
+If you're a motivated individual with a passion for technology, send your resume to  to explore opportunities.
-  - We are team of CS and tech specailist building and working on new projects and trying to be part of help the open source community.
-  - Work with us, grow in your field, and carry our your passion.
-Join the NextGenX Team.

-So what projects are we wroking on?
- - Working with Ma_satarka_chu, LetPlaySportz.com in Nepal to build tech driven economy.
- - Digital awareness towards digital fraud.
-Data analysis tool to generate stats for digital frauds with given conditions.
-(Next Patch, we are driving to towards an abstract anaylsis tool that computes data working around conditions and conflicts).
-Using calcuations defined by users to compile through datas and give desired results.
+Current Projects:
+  - Ma_satarka_chu & (link unavailable): Collaborating to develop a tech-driven economy in Nepal.
+  - Digital Fraud Awareness: Creating a data analysis tool to generate statistics on digital fraud, with a future goal of developing an abstract analysis tool.
- - Multiple projects wokring with TypeOrm, working with data soruce using typeORM to build API for applications (Using NodeJs, React, React-native, Typescript and other related framework).
+  - TypeOrm & Data Source: Building APIs for applications using NodeJs, React, React-native, and Typescript.
- - Multiple projects using NextJs and Astro to build frontend/UI for purposes of Web development for static CMS.
+  - NextJs & Astro: Developing frontend/UI for static CMS web development.
- - Using combinations of TypeOrm, Redis, SQL, Postgres and Railway to develop databases and migration, creating an abstraction for any application we may develop in the future.
+  - Database Development: Utilizing TypeOrm, Redis, SQL, Postgres, and Railway to create databases and migrations for future applications.
- - Using Python to create crawlers and CRUD functionalities for any desired data collection and finding different way to analyze these datas (look at our 2nd project).
+  - Python Crawlers & CRUD: Developing crawlers and CRUD functionalities for data collection and analysis.
- - PardesiDrip: Our first e-commerce application using abstraction from above to bring a full end to end services to south asain designers and bootiques.
-As well as stunning frontend for users and our goal is to create a mainstream e-commerce that brings south asian culture together and provides awareness for our festivals, religion and culture.
-Releasing July.
+  - PardesiDrip: Our e-commerce application, launching in July, aimed at bringing South Asian designers and boutiques together.
- - Solo-leveling: Inspired by Manga, developing a self help/mental health app that work with pattern and behaviour setting while keeping users engaged.
+  - Solo-leveling: A self-help/mental health app inspired by Manga, focusing on pattern and behavior setting.

-We plan on working with more projects and releasing more products out there.
-Let's stay passionate, keep growing and let's trying to make a difference in the world.
-A positve impact in society as this is our ultimate goal with NextGenX.
-Let us know if you are intrested in any of these projects and join our team!
+Our Mission
+At NextGenX, we strive to make a positive impact in society through technology.
+We're committed to innovation, growth, and collaboration.
+If you share our passion, let's work together to make a difference.

+Get in Touch
+If you're interested in any of our projects or would like to join our team, please don't hesitate to reach out.
+Let's elevate the tech world together!